-Trisha received $100,000 from Shark Tank investors Lori Greiner and Mark Cuban for her anti-bullying app ReThink!
+Trisha received $100,000 from Shark Tank investors Lori Greiner and Mark Cuban for ReThink, the app she created to stop cyberbullying!

-16-year-old Trisha Prabhu of Naperville, Illinois, wanted to help young people make smarter decisions online—by preventing cyberbullying messages from ever being sent.
+16-year-old Trisha Prabhu of Naperville, Illinois, wanted to help young people make smarter decisions online—and to stop cyberbullying messages from ever being sent.
 She created ReThink, a browser extension that asks users to rethink potentially harmful messages before they post them.
-Trisha has spoken around the world about her invention, and hopes it will save lives.
+Trisha has spoken around the world about her invention.
+She hopes it will save lives by encouraging young people to treat each other with kindness and compassion.
 She spoke with Like A Boss Girls about how it all came together, and where ReThink is headed in the future…